Can I Sue a Towing Company?

 - Causation: The towing company directly caused foreseeable damages

-- Damages: You need to show what your legally recognizable damages are
+- Damages: You need to show what your legally recognizable damages are (e.g. property damage)

-Similarly, if you show that the towing company damaged your car when towing it, you may be able to show a breach of its duty of care.
+If you show that the towing company damaged your car when towing it, you may be able to show a breach of its duty of care.
 A towing company could cause many different forms of damage, but the most common are:

 - Windshield damage

 You also may be able to sue for the breach of a bailment.
 Again, this depends on the state, but generally, a bailment is a legal relationship in which the custody of property is transferred from one person (the “bailor") to another (the “bailee") for safekeeping.

 By taking possession of the property, the bailee (here, the towing company) agrees to use reasonable care in storing your car and any personal property inside it.
 If they fail to use such care, they breach the bailment and may be liable to you for any damages.